 BUILT ON experience AND EXPERtise

 Recently, we introduced the Summary Forms.
 These forms contain an instructional page which includes an Invoice and Receipt.
-The second Summary Form contains instructions, definitions on Operational Ready, Operational Deficient and Hazardous Conditions.
-A drawing of the form subject (fireplace, for example) is broken down into segments based on the location in the chimney.
+The second Summary Form page contains instructions, definitions on Operational Ready, Operational Deficient and Hazardous Conditions.
+A drawing of the form subject (fireplace, for example) is broken down into segments based on the transitions and location in the chimney.
 Next to each segment, there is a traffic light set of three boxes that can be checked for that segment's condition.

 Recently, we introduced the Summary Forms.
 These forms contain an instructional page which includes an Invoice and Receipt.
-The second Summary Form contains instructions, definitions on Operational Ready, Operational Deficient and Hazardous Conditions.
-A drawing of the form subject (fireplace, for example) is broken down into segments based on the location in the chimney.
+The second Summary Form page contains instructions, definitions on Operational Ready, Operational Deficient and Hazardous Conditions.
+A drawing of the form subject (fireplace, for example) is broken down into segments based on the transitions and location in the chimney.
 Next to each segment, there is a traffic light set of three boxes that can be checked for that segment's condition.

-Shelley Urban grew up in the hearth industryA attending her first trade show before the age of one.
+Shelley Urban grew up in the hearth industry, attending her first trade show before the age of one.
 She became an industry icon, having her picture in the trade publications as she grew.
-Her experience with chimney cameras, chimney scanning and documentation was built from an early age.
-She is co-founder of Flue & Hearth Notes™ and also works at Estoban, the manufacture of Chim-Scan® Inspection Cameras.
+Her experience with chimney cameras, chimney scanning, and documentation was built from an early age.
+She is co-founder of Flue & Hearth Notes™ and also works at Estoban, the manufacturer of Chim-Scan® Chimney Inspection Cameras.
 Shelley also has a technical background with cameras, building and repairing controllers.
 She also works in technical support and customer service.

 |